 Most officer candidate institutions are nearly tuition-free.
 However, many individuals compete for admission.
 In exchange for training, students commit to serve in the military for an average of five years after graduation.

-Commissioned officers start by getting their bachelor’s degree and also enroll in campus reserve officer training (ROTC) programs associated with the schools.
-The next step is to attend a military service academy, which are four-year schools designed to prepare students to become military officers while also providing them a college education.
+Commissioned officers start by getting their bachelor’s degree and also enrol in campus reserve officer training (ROTC) programs associated with the schools.
+The next step is to attend a military service academy, which are four-year schools designed to prepare students to become military officers while also providing them with a college education.

 4. Emergency Management Specialist